 The processing of a number of personal data is required to implement the Regulation on the citizens' initiative.

-The personal data collected and further processed are data necessary for the registration of a proposed citizens' initiative: full names, postal addresses, dates of birth and nationalities of the seven members of the citizens' committee organising the proposed initiative, as well as the e-mail addresses of the two contact persons among them.
-In accordance with Article 3(3) of the Regulation, we may also ask organisers to attach (an) appropriate document(s) proving the information provided.
+The personal data collected and further processed are data necessary for the registration of a proposed citizens' initiative: full names, postal addresses, dates of birth and nationalities of the seven members of the citizens' committee organising the proposed initiative, as well as the e-mail addresses and telephone numbers of the two contact persons among them.
+In accordance with Article 3(3) of the Regulation, the organisers are also required to provide (an) appropriate document(s) proving the information provided.

 The Regulation on the citizens' initiative also provides that organisers shall indicate any sources of funding and support for their proposed citizens' initiative in excess of 500 Euros per year and per sponsor.
 Therefore, data on organisations and individuals which funded initiatives will be collected, including the amounts concerned and the dates when the contribution was received or started.